Alaska Airlines does not fly to many places outside the US, but its frequent flyer program Mileage Plan packs a punch.

 One common gripe amongst points-collectors is that their points are scattered all over the place.
 That makes it hard to earn enough points in one program to redeem for an award flight.

-Choosing to credit your Qantas, Emirates, Singapore Airlines and Cathay Pacific flights (amongst others) to Alaska Airlines Mileage Plan can avoid this problem.
+Choosing to credit your Qantas, Singapore Airlines and Cathay Pacific flights (amongst others) to Alaska Airlines Mileage Plan can avoid this problem.
 Plus, you’ll take advantage of their lower redemption rates and taxes.

 However, do be aware that there are no Australian credit cards that earn Alaska miles.
 That means that if you need to top up your account for a redemption, that will need to be done by buying miles or a poor-value transfer from American Express via Marriott Bonvoy.